Vendor Application & Guide

 • For publisher vendors accompanied by one or more authors, 8 linear feet and 3 chairs

-• Basic tabletop signage, name tag(s), Booktoberfest programme, and pamphlet detailing upcoming WFNS program deadlines
+• Basic tabletop signage, name tag(s), and Booktoberfest programme, including details of upcoming WFNS program deadlines

 • Assistance from WFNS staff and volunteers in finding, setting up, and tearing down your assigned table space